 At each generation, there can be an occasional mutation of a Y-DNA marker.
 With more markers measured, more mutations can be expected to show.
 There is accordingly more separation of the red circles in the above 37-marker diagram than was apparent at the 12-marker level.
 These separations represent accumulated mutations, down the generations, from the Y-DNA signature of a male ancestor of the main Plant descent family.

 Detail of some amendments.The large red circle for the 12-marker results (shown in the 12-marker Network diagram above) is here differentiated into quite closely matching smaller red circles, nearly all of which are singletons when 37 markers are considered.
+There are slightly larger circles for PT1a (includes PT1c), P28a (incudes P28b) and P25a (coincides with P46a).
 However, three of the markers are fast changing and, though they are useful for studying the detail of close family "twigs" in the last few centuries, they tend to distort the overall picture for the main Plant family (red circles) which has developed over perhaps around seven hundred years.
 The effects of these three fast-changing markers are hence omitted from the 37-marker Network diagram above.
-Also, the link to P38a is in fact longer and has been shortened in this diagram.
+Also, the link to P38a is omitted since it is even more distant from the red circles than all the other yellow circles which are included.

 In the above diagram, there is now only one green circle (P18a towards the right of the diagram).
-This corresponds to one of the pair of volunteers who, as well as having geographically close ancestry in south Lincolnshire, had a close genetic match at the 25 marker level.
+This corresponds to one of the pair (P9a and P18a) of volunteers who, as well as having geographically close ancestry in south Lincolnshire, had a close genetic match at the 25-marker level.

-The above diagram was obtained using the Flexus Engineering Network software package and the following diagram is for all of the 37-marker data using the MEGA6 software package.
+The above diagram was obtained using the Flexus Engineering Network software package and further diagrams were obtained using the MEGA6 software package.

-Most of the Plant volunteers are well over to the left of the diagram.
-These smaller horizontal distances arise from mutations within the main Plant family.
-(The DNA evidence that these Plants descend from a single medieval man is outlined more directly elsewhere).
+Those Plant volunteers who do not belong to the main Plant family appear well over to the right of these MEGA6 diagrams whereas those in the main Plant family appeared well over to the left.
+The smaller horizontal distances from the left corresponds to relatively small genetic distances from the PMH, i.e. from the estimated ancestral DNA signature of the main Plant family.
+The DNA evidence that these Plants descend from a single medieval man is outlined more directly elsewhere.

-Because of the limited number of Plants that have been tested, it is not always clear in which order the Y-STR mutations have occurred.
-Put simply, the above diagram can be regarded as representing an average of the guesses at how the mutations progress in going from left to right (though, in detail, the algorithm is complex).
+Because of the limited number of Plants who have been tested, it is not always clear in which order the Y-STR mutations from the ancestral signature have occurred.
+Put simply, when only those in the main family are included, the MEGA6 diagrams can be regarded as representing an average of the guesses at how the mutations down the centuries of the main Plant family have progressed in going from left to right (though, in detail, the algorithm is complex).

 Because of the averaging, the horizontal lines can correspond to fractional genetic distances.
 For example, averaging genetic distances of 1 and 2 would give an average value of 1.5.
 At face value, such an average would seem to imply that one can have fractions of a mutation though, of course, that would be a false interpretation that does not make physical sense.